pmerienne/trident-ml/README.md

   // Emit tuples with 2 random features (named x0 and x1) and an associated boolean label (named label) .newStream("randomFeatures", new RandomFeaturesSpout())

-  // Transform trident tupl to instance
+  // Transform trident tuple to instance
   .each(new Fields("label", "x0", "x1"), new InstanceCreator<Boolean>(), new Fields("instance"));
 ```